JdevStudio/STABLE-ETHIOPIAN-BIRR-COIN-ETBX-/README.md

 - Collateralised: Coin is issued in response to collateral being pledged.
 Value is kept stable by various means.
 Ex: DAI & Synthetix.
 - Algorithmic (also called Seigniorage Shares ): Value of the coin is kept stable by algorithmically expanding or contracting the supply of coins in circulation.
 Ex: Terra & Ampleforth.

 What makes a coin to be a stablecoin is an ability to exchange it for certain amount of underlying stable asset (fiat currency in this project), and people's trust that this ability will persist in future.
-BRLX uses the Algorithmic approach.
+ETBX uses the Algorithmic approach.

 ## Benefits